datacorner/blueprism-deskew-skill/README.md

 # blueprism-deskew-skill
-This Blue Prism Skill deskew images by using Python (embedded) Web Service.
+This Blue Prism Skill deskew images (and pdf content) by using a Python (embedded) Web Service.
 The purpose is pretty simple.
 If you have any deskewed images like scanned documents this Blue Prism Skill will rotate them automatically to make easier for example the OCR work.
+The images can also be retrieved from a pdf document as this service is able to extract any pages from a pdf document to manage them as image page per page.
 This skill does not work alone.
 It comes with a separate Web Service developped in Python with the deskew library (describred here https://github.com/sbrunner/deskew).
 The Blue Prism VBO launch (if needed) this web service on the server side and manages the Web services calls to deskew the requested images.
 ![Deskew description](https://raw.githubusercontent.com/datacorner/blueprism-deskew-skill/master/img/bpdeskew.jpg)